jcuetos97/jcuetos97/README.md

 ### Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = "40">

-Hi, I'm [Juan Jose Espinosa](https://www.linkedin.com/in/jcuetos97/) from Oaxaca, Mexico!
-I'm interested in software development and currently developing my own projects.
+Hi, my name is [Juan Jose Espinosa](https://www.linkedin.com/in/jcuetos97/), but everyone calls me Juanjo.
+I graduated as an architect form Monterrey Tec University.
+However, I've always been interested in technology and innovation, and that's why I've decided to switch gears and embark myself in this new, crazy adventure: becoming a professional software engineer.

 ## ✍🏻 Portfolio
-Here's [my webpage](https://jcuetos97.github.io/Portfolio/) as well in case you want to check see it!
+Here's [my webpage](https://jcuetos97.github.io/Portfolio/) in case you want to check it and see my most recent work.
+I hope you enjoy it!

 ## 👨‍💻 Traditional CV